ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

    equally be considered and even be realized.
 Specifically, a desirable system:

-   R5:
+   R8: MUST provide mechanisms for metric collection.

-   : MUST provide mechanisms to distribute the metrics
+   R9: MUST provide mechanisms to distribute the metrics.

-   R6:
-   : MUST realize means for rate control for distributing of metrics
+   R10: MUST realize means for rate control for distributing of metrics.

 ##  Support Flexible Use of Metrics